enkryptai/helm-charts/README.md

 Make sure you:
 * Create DNS records for each subdomain.
-* Attach valid SSL certificates for all three before deploying EnkryptAI Stack.
+* Attach valid SSL certificates for all three domain

 Read the documentation of each chart to perform post-installation tasks.